-With thte loss the Warriors fall to 6-6-1 and 1-3-1 in division.
-Next up for the Warriors is a home division match with Itawamba on Tuesday, October 15.
+Next up for the Warriors is a north division road match with Holmes CC Bulldogs at Freedom Ridge Park in Ridgeland on Tuesday, September 15.
 Match time is 4:00.

 Warriors fall in division opener to Hinds Eagles tonight 0-4.
 The guys battled hard all match long and never gave in.